-* I find the caraway seeds add a lot of flavor, but if you’re not into them you can omit them, or use other seeds to your liking instead.
+* Caraway seeds add wonderful flavor to the rolls, However, if you’re not a fan, you can omit them, or use other seeds to your liking, instead.

 * My method of cooking the potatoes is different than most, and is mentioned at the end of the rolls recipe, but you can prepare the puree in any other way you prefer.

 * For best results, use potato puree that was prepared a day ahead and was kept in the refrigerator overnight.

 Makes: about 25 rolls

 Prep time: 15 minutes